What are the top things to do in Brasov, Romania? Brasov is the crown jewel of Romania and one of the most visited cities in Romania.

 Poiana Brașov is the most famous ski resort in Romania.
 With a total of 12 slopes and many accommodation options, Poiana Brașov makes for a nice visit even in summer.

 The myth of Dracula lives on, and Bran Castle is the place that most likely inspired the famous legend.
-The protagonist of the legend was a Romanian ruler with cruel punishments.
+The protagonist of the legend was a Romanian ruler who was cruelly punished.

 Hike the Carpathian Mountains